barkasn/scAlleleCount/README.md

 ```

 ## Running scAlleleCount.py
-You can call scAlleleCount.py from the command line or from the getFastCellAlleleCount() R function.
-In both cases you need an indexed and sorted bamfile (see bamtools for information on preparing this) and two tables, a table of snps to interogate and a set for barcodes (CB) tags corresponding to cells to count.
+You can call scAlleleCount.py from the command line or using the getFastCellAlleleCount() R function.
+In both cases you need an indexed and sorted bamfile (see bamtools for information on preparing this) and two tables, a table of snps to interrogate and a set of barcodes (CB) tags corresponding to cells to count.

 ### Calling scAlleleCount.py from the command line
-To call from the commandline you need to prepare a SNPS and a BARCODES file for input.
-The --help parameter provides more information on in input arguments.
-The output will be save in the provided PREFIX (which can be an absolute or relative path) with the suffixes: covmat.mtx, refmat.mtx, altmat.mtx.
-Mtx files can be read in R with the Matrix::readMM() function.
+To call scAlleleCount.py from the command line you need to prepare a SNPS and a BARCODES file for input.
+The --help parameter provides more information on input arguments.
+The output will be save with the provided PREFIX (which can be an absolute or relative path) appended with the suffixes: covmat.mtx, refmat.mtx, altmat.mtx, for the coverage, reference allele and alternate allele matrices respectively. \*.mtx files can be read in R with the Matrix::readMM() function.

 ```{sh}
 user@server:~$ ./scAlleleCount.py --help